ysBach/SNU_AOclass/README.md

 <details><summary>click</summary>
 <p>
-You may have your preferences to use this repo.
+You may have preferences for using this repo.
 One of the possible suggestions is to clone/fork this repo and pull regularly to keep updated:

 ```
 $ cd <Where you want to download this lecture note>